-What I want to talk about today was inspired by the last book I read and also the last flight I took.
-The book is Jordan Peterson’s 12 Rules for Life, and it was the safety announcement on the flight.
-Now I realize he is a politically contentious figure so I hope that doesn’t taint anyone’s view of what I am trying to say.
+What I want to talk about today was inspired by the last book I read, as well as the last flight I took.
+The book is Jordan Peterson’s 12 Rules for Life, and what piqued my mind on the flight was the safety announcement.
+I realize that Jordan Peterson is a politically contentious figure, but I hope that doesn’t taint anyone’s view of what I am trying to say.

 -Taking care of somebody (think about it)-

 When you are taking care of someone you are doing whatever is in your power to make sure that they are either safe, well-fed, and possibly even flourishing.
 You are going to make sure that they have food to eat, clothes to wear, feel comfortable, etc. It can be quite involved.

 I am not trying to get into a gender-roles argument here, but I want to say that Mothers are particularly known for being great at taking care of people.
 Yes, I will even say it is in their DNA as they are responsible for brining human life into the planet.
 In my own family, as I was growing up, the women were professionals at taking care of others, and this was awesome because it meant everyone got spoiled at family gatherings, holidays, birthdays, etc. There was always baking, pirogies, and treats.
 I want to use that mental image of caring moving forward.

 In young adult-hood a realization occurred as my world view started expanding from the small bubble of myself to others around me.
 At this point I started to realize that this caring for others might have a bit of a downside.
 I was never quite sure how to frame it, or understand it, and a chapter in Jordan Peterson’s book kind of tied it together for me.

 The women in my family placed taking care of other people higher on the list than taking care of themselves.
 Although this was selfless, it didn’t leave the caregivers in my life a lot of time to take care of themselves and this has had observable outcomes.